narner/MyWebsite/content/notes/Real-time data receiving and rendering in Processing - August 21, 2017.md

 ---
-title: "Real-time data receiving and rendering in Processing"
+title: "Real-Time Data Teceiving and Rendering in Processing"
 date: 2017-08-21
 ---